stockgeeks/spring-kafka-labs-01/create-spring-boot-project-exercise.md

 Click the green `Generate` button and download the project.

+## Task - Extract the generated Application to working directory

-Extract to your prefered working directory location and optionally import the project in your favorite IDE if you want to explore it.
+Extract the downloaded file to your prefered working directory location where you put your studying projects.

+> Optionally import the project in your favorite IDE if you want to explore it.

-# Build and run the project
+## Task - Build and run the project

  - Open a command line, navigate to the place where you extracted the generated project and bulild the project using Maven: `mvn clean package`